 Normally I would suggest that she go for a professional photographer instead but they don’t have much money available for the wedding so they cannot afford it.
 They are getting married rather quickly because the groom’s father is dying of cancer and they want him to be there.
 I want them to have some beautiful memories but I am rather lost on how I should shoot this wedding based on my limited equipment (I’m rather broke so I can’t afford to buy new equipment).
-Are there any tips you can give me?
+Are there any tips you can give me?"

 Wedding Photography on a Budget by: Nick Stubbs - Hi Shannon, To be honest, I would say you need a slightly better camera than the one you have.
 I would suggest that you ask the couple to at least pay enough to cover the rental of a decent DSLR and lens for the day (about £60/$85) and maybe even an extra $65 to get you into www.atpmembers.com).

-Software – Hi Im taking part in Enduro Africa 2010, I bought VHoldR Contour camera for the trip, Ive had a few practice goes with it but Im having a problem when I try to burn it onto a disc, I can get video footage but no sound onto the disc, can you tell me what software you use to burn your discs.
-Thanks, Scott
+"Hi, I'm taking part in Enduro Africa 2010, I bought VHoldR Contour camera for the trip, I've had a few practice goes with it but I'm having a problem when I try to burn it onto a disc, I can get video footage but no sound onto the disc, can you tell me what software you use to burn your discs.
+Thanks, Scott"

 MPEG Streamclip by: Nick Stubbs - Try rendering first by downloading and using "MPEG Streamclip" from Squared 5 (Google it).
-The software is free and works a treat…
+The software is free and works a treat.

-"Hi, I need to build my own portfolio, but as an apprentice, how and where can I find weddings to take sample pictures of (other than friends or acquaintances)
+"Hi, I need to build my own portfolio, but as an apprentice, how and where can I find weddings to take sample pictures of (other than friends or acquaintances)?"

 A question for many beginners by: Nick Stubbs - This is a question on most minds of any wedding photographer starting out.
 I cover it in some detail in the book "The Business of Photography" and the Wedding Photography Blueprint DVD's and eBook but some general ideas are:

 - 1Hire some models, wedding clothes and accessories and drag them to a location for a shoot

 - 2Ask a local wedding photographer if you can assist as a second shooter at a wedding

 - 3Offer to shoot a low key wedding for free

-- 4Do NOT use images taken on a wedding photography course in your portfolio, as other course attendees will also and it looks unprofessional and fake.
+- 4Do NOT use images taken on a wedding photography course in your portfolio.
+Other course attendees will too.
+It looks unprofessional